Where the World Ends

 £6.99 Add to basket

 Key Stage: KS2 E; Age 12+

 198 x 130mm

 Geraldine McCaughrean is one of today's most successful and highly regarded children's authors.
-She has won the Carnegie Medal, the Whitbread Children's Book Award (three times), the Guardian Children's Fiction Prize, the Smarties Bronze Award (four times) and the Blue Peter Book of the Year Award.
+She has won the Carnegie Medal twice, the Whitbread Children's Book Award (three times), the Guardian Children's Fiction Prize, the Smarties Bronze Award (four times) and the Blue Peter Book of the Year Award.
 In 2005 she was chosen from over 100 other authors to write the official sequel to J. M. Barrie's "Peter Pan".
 "Peter Pan in Scarlet" was published in 2006 to wide critical acclaim.

 Geraldine lives in Berkshire with her husband, daughter and golden retriever, Daisy.